afzaldepllc/digi-era-pro/Z- Docuuments-folder/LEAD_CLIENT_PROJECT_TASK_MODULES_IMPLEMENTAION.md

 GET (list): Parse query params with departmentQuerySchema analog; build filter ($or for search on name/email/projectName); sort; paginate; parallel executeGenericDbQuery for list, count, stats (e.g., count by status); cache with key like leads-${JSON.stringify(params)} (TTL: 30000 ms for volatility).
 POST (create): Validate with createLeadSchema; check duplicates on email; create with active status default; clear cache leads; restrict statuses to active/inactive.
 GET/[id]: Fetch single with cache lead-${id} (TTL: 60000 ms); filter active status only unless admin.
-PUT/[id]: Validate update; if status to 'Qualified', confirm via middleware or logic, then create User (client role) with lead data, link IDs, set qualified status, return redirect info; for other statuses, limit options based on current (e.g., if not Qualified, enable active/inactive/Qualified); clear caches.
+PUT/[id]: Validate update; if status to 'qualified', confirm via middleware or logic, then create User (client role) with lead data, link IDs, set qualified status, return redirect info; for other statuses, limit options based on current (e.g., if not qualified, enable active/inactive/qualified); clear caches.
 DELETE/[id]: Soft delete to inactive; clear caches.
 Optimize: Use throw for errors inside executeGenericDbQuery; parallel queries for stats; no manual connectDB.